 Alan Smale has been writing fiction since he was twelve years old, when he elected to stay inside during school breaktimes to pen stories about intrepid men of action rather than risk going outside to get beaten up by the school terror squads.
 His novels, "Blood in the Snow" and "Camp Noah", were deservedly left behind at his parents' house in Leeds, England when he emigrated to the U.S. in 1988.

 His first published story, a penetrating study of dragons, heroism, precocious behavior and bad breath, appeared in the Harcourt Brace young adult anthology "A Wizard's Dozen" in 1993.
-Since then, nearly forty of Alan's short stories have appeared in professional and small press markets including "Asimov's Science Fiction", "Realms of Fantasy" (six times), "Abyss & Apex" (twice), novella anthologies "Panverse One" and "Panverse Two","Apollo's Daughters", "Writers of the Future #13," "A Nightmare's Dozen", "Paradox", "Marion Zimmer Bradley's Fantasy Magazine", "Adventures of Sword and Sorcery", the Meisha Merlin original anthology "Low Port", edited by Lee and Miller, and the revised edition of "Book of Dead Things", edited by Jens and Cherry.
+Since then, nearly forty of Alan's short stories have appeared in professional and small press markets including "Asimov's Science Fiction Magazine" (four times), "Realms of Fantasy" (six times), "Abyss & Apex" (twice), novella anthologies "Panverse One" and "Panverse Two","Apollo's Daughters", "Writers of the Future #13," "A Nightmare's Dozen", "Paradox", "Marion Zimmer Bradley's Fantasy Magazine", "Adventures of Sword and Sorcery", the Meisha Merlin original anthology "Low Port", edited by Lee and Miller, and the revised edition of "Book of Dead Things", edited by Jens and Cherry.
 Audio versions of two of his stories have appeared on "Podcastle" (#101) and "Pseudopod" (#190).
 In 2011 Alan won the Sidewise Award for Alternate History for his "Panverse Two" novella, "A Clash of Eagles", and he has also received call-outs in Locus's Recommended Reading Lists and many Honorable Mentions in best-of-year anthologies.
-His first novel, CLASH OF EAGLES, set in the same universe as his Sidewise novella, appeared from Del Rey in March of 2015, with sequels to follow in 2016 and 2017.
+His first novel, CLASH OF EAGLES, set in the same universe as his Sidewise novella, appeared from Del Rey in March of 2015, with EAGLE IN EXILE following in 2016, and EAGLE AND EMPIRE in 2017.

 When not working or writing, Alan sings bass with rocking vocal band, The Chromatics.
 The Chromatics, a six-member mixed group who write and arrange most of their own songs, perform frequently in the MD/DC/VA/PA area with occasional gigs farther afield (Florida, California, Las Vegas...).
 Alan is the Red Chromatic, the Business Manager for the group, and co-creator of their popular AstroCappella project of original astronomy songs; over 10,000 copies of the AstroCappella CD are in use in classrooms across the US, and the group has presented the project as far afield as Florida, California, Nevada, and Hawaii.
 The Chromies have appeared on PBS educational shows, ABC's Channel 9 Eyewitness News, and CNN Headline News.
 They took second runner-up in the 1999 Atlantic Region Harmony Sweepstakes, and their first holiday CD, "Unwrapped", was nominated for two national Contemporary A Cappella Recording Awards (CARAs), in the Best Christmas Album and Best Christmas Song categories.
 One of Alan's songs on AstroCappella 2.0, "Little Bit of Rock", also earned a CARA nomination for Best Children's Song.
 The Chromatics have been nominated for several WAMMIES (Washington Area Music Awards) in the categories Best A Cappella Group, Best A Cappella Recording, and Best Children's Recording.
 It's always an honor to be nominated.
 Their 2007 album of original songs, "Committed", says it all.
-Their most recent album is their second holiday CD, "Wassailicious", 'an unfiltered piquant melange of full-bodied neo-classics' (no, I didn't write that...!)
+Their next album and second holiday CD, "Wassailicious", has been described as 'an unfiltered piquant mélange of full-bodied neo-classics'.
+And 2017 brought the release of The Chromatics' ninth(!)
+CD, entitled "Fragments", their rocking-est album yet.
 [More about The Chromatics]

 Alan's first stage roles were in British amateur dramatics: "Witness for the Prosecution" by Agatha Christie, followed closely by appearances in plays by Coward, Priestly, Shaw, and Stoppard.
 His more recent adventures in community theater have been with the Music and Drama club (MAD), at NASA/GSFC.
 In 1995 Alan played the role of Charlie in "The Foreigner" by Larry Shue, in a show which won the Washington, DC-area Ruby Griffith Award for Excellence in a Non-Musical Production, Runner Up (i.e. "second prize for drama").
 The following year he appeared as the cheeky bellhop in "Lend Me A Tenor" by Ken Ludwig.
 In early 2001 Alan took a brief vacation from The Chromatics to play the challenging role of Clifford Anderson in Ira Levin's stage thriller "Deathtrap".
 The bruises have now healed....